 With your home gym, you can set up a speaker in the corner, put on your favorite workout playlist and just let the beats motivate you through cardio or weight-lifting sessions.

-And in my experience, music can have a huge influence on performance .
+And according to a PubMed study, music can have a huge influence on performance .

 8. No Staring Eyes to Annoy You